DAB0mB/HotnCold/src/screens/FAQ/FAQ.md

 # FAQs

-### How can I find someone using the heatmap?
+### How can I find conversations using the heatmap?

-Use the map to check out nearby people who have dropped statuses within the last 4 hours.
-Move towards the hotspots and tap to see how many people are in a given area.
-You’ll see their profile icons and status updates right on the map.
+Use the map to check out nearby people who are having real-time conversations.
+Move towards the hotspots and tap to see popular discussions and how many people are chatting in a given area/topic.
+You’ll see their profile icons and status topics right on the map.

-### Does the heatmap or radar indicate my exact position in real time?
+### Does the heatmap indicate my exact position in real time?

-No, your exact location is never revealed nor does the heatmap or radar reveal the exact locations of other users.
-The heatmap and radar only indicate your general vicinity and will not provide specific distances.
+No, your exact location is never revealed nor does the heatmap reveal the exact locations of other users.

-### How do I interact with other profiles?
+### How do I interact with other people privately?

-If you find someone you’re interested in, simply tap their profile icon and send them a message.
+If you find someone you want to chat with, simply tap their profile icon and send them a message.

-### How does the “radar” feature work?

-Radar is a unique feature that allows you to see real-time status updates from people who are nearby.
-When the radar is on, you'll be able to discover new people, as well as be discovered.
-Press the big button and anyone who is currently active will appear on the screen.

-### How do I post a status?
+### How do I post a status topic?

-Use the status icon located in the top right corner.
-Once you've created a status, you can either drop it on the map, or use it with the radar feature.
+Use the big icon located on the bottom menu.
+Once you've created a status topic, you can drop it on the map.

-### How do I see the status that I posted?
+### How do I see the status topic that I posted?

-To see your status, just tap the menu bar in the top left corner and then tap your profile picture.
-The status you posted will pop up.
-You will also have access to your status via the map, if you dropped it.
+To see your status topic, just tap the icon that says “statuses” located on the bottom menu.
+The status topic you posted will show up, along with other statuses you’ve been recently active with.
+You will also have access to your status topic via the map, if you dropped it.

 ### What kind of notifications will I receive?

-Each time you receive a new message, a push notification will alert you and you’ll never miss another opportunity.
+Right now, only push notifications from direct messages are available.
+In the near future a push notification will alert you also when a relevant status topic is dropped on the map, this way you’ll never miss another opportunity.
 By tapping on a notification, you can directly access someone’s profile or message.

 ### Where are my messages located?